zrong/flashdevelop-project/680 Ant AS3 - AIR Flex 4 Projector/AIR_readme.txt

 4. Packaging for release:

-	- run 'PackageApp.bat' to only create the AIR setup
+	- run 'ant packair' to only create the AIR setup